oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Access the APISIX Dashboard

-    The APISIX Dashboard isn't exposed outside of the cluster.
+    The APISIX Dashboard isn't exposed outside the cluster.
 You need to start a tunnel to be able to access APISIX Dashboard.
 Start the tunnel using this command in a new terminal window:

     ```shell
     $ <copy>kubectl -n apisix port-forward svc/apisix-dashboard 8090:80</copy>